cameronbronstein/opioids_data_sql_practice/README.md

-# PostgreSQL and PsycoPG2 - SF Flex Lesson
+# PostgreSQL and PsycoPG2
+## General Assembly - Data Science Immersive 8
 **Author**: Cameron Bronstein

 This is an intermediate introduction to SQL querying language using the `psycopg2` python wrapper/ API.